 Biophilia refers to the fact that as human beings, we have an instinctive bond with nature and our natural surroundings.
-In turn, Biophilic Design takes this bond and works to apply it to spaces where we live, shop, relax and work.
-Enter Biophilic Office Design!
+In turn, biophilic design takes this bond and works to apply it to spaces where we live, shop, relax and work.
+Enter Biophilic Office Design (one of our top office design ideas for 2022)!

 What is Biophilic Office Design?